How to Seal Painted Wood for Outdoor Use

 If you buy something through our posts, we may get a small commission.
 Read more here.

-But would you know that you’re using the right sealant?
-Most importantly, do you know how to seal painted wood for outdoor use?
-In this article, we have recommendations from our experts to help you along the way!
+But how can you be sure you’ve picked the right sealant?
+And how do you seal painted wood for outdoor use?
+In this article, I’ll share expert recommendations to guide you through the process!

 Why Do You Need to Seal Painted Wood?

 Using a polyurethane sealant is essential for outdoor use to make your wooden furniture last longer than ordinary.
-There are different sealers that you can choose from, and we have the list here.
+There are different sealers that you can choose from, which I’ll discuss further later.

 can of polyurethane and paint brush

-But you should know that sealant is not for every wooden surface, especially those with existing polyurethane products like paint, wax, or sealant.
+But you should know that a sealant is not made for every wooden surface, especially those with existing polyurethane products like paint, or wax.

 When Not to Seal Painted Wood